 Start planning your trip

-The karesansui style of Japanese gardening is founded on Zen ideology, and uses rocks and sand to express nature and the universe.
-This article will discuss the fundamentals of karesansui gardens.
+The karesansui style of Japanese gardening is founded on Zen ideology and uses rocks and sand to express nature and the universe.
+Read on to learn the features of Zen gardens, a brief history of the concept, and five famous Zen gardens you can visit in Japan.

-Recreating A Natural Landscape Using Rocks and Sand: What Are Karesansui Gardens?
+Karesansui: Recreating a Natural Landscape Using Rocks and Sand

 Photo by Pixta

-Karesansui can also be called by other names like kasansui, furusansui and arasensui, but the contents and images expressed by the garden do not change.
+Karesansui can also be called by other names like kasansui, furusansui, and arasensui, but the contents and images expressed by the garden do not change.
+They are often referred to as Zen gardens in English because they emphasize contemplation, or "dry gardens" because they use sand and rocks.

 Karesansui gardens express water surfaces and wave motions through sand patterns called samon.
 Some gardens also put bridges above the sand to simulate the flow of rivers.